Sylius/SyliusResourceBundle/docs/configure_your_operations.md

 Read the previous chapter to [configure your resource](configure_your_resource.md).

+Now, with your fresh new resource, you have to define the operations that you need to implement.
+There are some basic CRUD operations and more.

 <!-- TOC -->
 * [Index operation](#index-operation)
 * [Use a grid for your index operation](#use-a-grid-for-your-index-operation)